We have answers to some FAQs on the following subjects which you might find helpful:

 Q) I don't have a printer!
 How do I use my e-ticket?

 A) That's okay!
 Just make a note of the booking reference on your email and bring it to any till (or ticket machine where applicable) in the cinema along with your payment card.
-Alternatively show us the barcode on your smartphone and we'll scan it from there.
+Alternatively, show us the barcode on your smartphone and we'll scan it from there.

 Can I buy a Membership as a gift?

 Q) I recently became a Member but still haven't received my Membership card.
 How do I get one?

-Q) Why do free Members' previews 'sell' out so fast?
+Q) Why do Members' Free Previews 'sell' out so fast?

 Q) How does your Family ticket work?